Oskar von Stryk

 Oskar von Stryk is professor of simulation, system optimization and robotics at the department of computer science of the Technische Universität Darmstadt.
 He is known for his research on robotics.

 Life

 From 1984 to 1989 Stryk studied mathematics and computer science at the Technical University of Munich.
-In 1994 he received his doctorate in mathematics and then habilitated at the university.
-He was then postdoctoral researcher at TU Munich.
+In 1994, he received his doctorate in mathematics and then habilitated at the university.
+He was then postdoctoral researcher at the Technical University of Munich.
 Since 2000 he is professor of simulation, system optimization and robotics at the department of computer science of the Technische Universität Darmstadt.
 From April 2011 to March 2013 he was dean of the department.
 He was visiting professor and lecturer at the University of California, San Diego, and the Universidade Estadual de Campinas, Brazil.
 Stryk is vice president of Robocup.
 Since 2018 he has been building the German Rescue Robotics Centre.